jkhatri01/anshulpatel25.github.io/personal_website/content/post/distributed_opentracing.md

 __*Source Code*__ : https://github.com/anshulpatel25/distributed_tracing

-We will be using above source code to get the execution time for PaymentService and OrderService, when it is called from the MyService.
+We will be using above source code to get the execution time for PaymentService and OrderService, when they are called from the MyService.

 ### Output